AWS Pricing: 5 Models & Pricing for 10 Popular AWS Services

 Optimizing AWS Pricing with Spot by NetApp

-While AWS offers native tools for monitoring your cloud spend, and even provides recommendations for potential cost reduction, they stop short of actually implementing any of those optimizations for you.
+While public cloud providers offer native tools for some cloud optimization, and even provide recommendations for potential cost reduction, they stop short of actually implementing any of those optimizations for you.
+In addition, each cloud provider is also siloed to its own cloud.
+Most organizations have at least two clouds and therefore need a solution that can provide a multi-cloud perspective.

-This is where Spot by NetApp’s Cloud Analyzer can help.
-Cloud Analyzer not only provides comprehensive visibility into what is being spent in AWS and by whom, but also:
+This is where Spot by NetApp’s portfolio can help.
+Spot not only provides comprehensive visibility into what is being spent on your cloud compute and by whom and on what resources, but also:

 • Generates an average saving of 68% by showing you exactly where you can use either EC2 spot instances or reserved capacity (RIs and Savings Plans) to save costs.
 It lets you reliably automate workload optimization recommendations in just a few clicks.